shsjxzh/shsjxzh.github.io/_posters/2015-07-22-hope-poster.md

 location: "Golden, CO"
 ---

-Early stage of my PhD work, presented at the Hands-On Photovoltaic Experience workshop, held at the National Renewable Energy Laboratory each summer.
+Early stage of my PhD work, presented at the Hands-On Photovoltaic Experience Workshop, held at the National Renewable Energy Laboratory each summer.